Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

 ```

 ## Verification
+### Coverage value
-When checking a certain verification rule, the entire code is divided into units of code for which it determines whether it was covered (executed) or skipped (not executed).
+During verification, the entire code is divided into units of code for which it determines whether it was covered (executed) or skipped (not executed).
 For example, an entire line from source code or a specific JVM instruction from compiled byte-code can be executed or not.

 All units are grouped into one or more groups.
-Based on amount of the executed and non-executed code units, one number (current value) will be calculated for each group using the aggregation function.
+Based on amount of the executed and non-executed code units, one number (coverage value) will be calculated for each group using the aggregation function.

-It is this current value of the group that will be compared with the minimum and maximum boundaries specified in the configuration.

 Type `MetricType` determines for which types of units the coverage will be measured.
 It is: